jordan-barrett-jm/backupstat/README.md

-# Backupstat - monitor your backup servers from one interface
+# Backupstat - monitor your backup jobs from one interface

 Gives an overview of the status of jobs running on backup servers.
 Application built for MSPs who have to manage multiple backup servers